Killing of Samia Sarwar: In media

-A BBC documentary, Licence to Kill, covered Samia and some other honour killing cases which occurred in Pakistan.
+A BBC documentary, Licence to Kill, covered Sarwar's killing and a few other honour killing cases which occurred in Pakistan.
 It was first broadcast on March 25, 2000 and won the RTS 2001 award for Best TV journalism.
 Licence to Kill is the follow-up to 1999's documentary, Murder in Purdah, on the killing of women in Pakistan.
 While 'Murder in Purdah' showed how casually women are killed in Pakistan, 'Licence to Kill' shows how state institutions endorse such killings and allow the killers to escape without punishment.
 Both films were selected for cinema screening at the Human Rights Watch Film Festival in London March 2000.

 The BBC programme comments that "The Pakistan Penal Code, amended in 1990 to embrace Islamic principles, has made it easier for those who kill women to get away with it".
 This is because Sharia, the Islamic principles of law, practices Qisas on cases of murder.
 The concept of Qisas views a murder as a crime against the victim's family, not the State.
 This means that the victim's next of kin can forgive a murder if they choose to.
 So if a woman's family are complicit in killing her, then other family members, as next of kin, can legally forgive those complicit.